XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/README.md

 The RH is a statement about infinity.
 Any true mechanism allowing for sub-exponential prediction is likely an emergent property that *only* manifests at massive scale.
 Team 2's GNN, fed with 100M+ data points and constrained only by the *statistical signature* of quantum chaos (the RMT priors), is free to discover a "true" internal mechanism that we (as human researchers), may not even have the language for yet.
 No known RH model has ever worked at these heights.

 Emergent Properties at Scale: So the RH *is* a statement about all zeros N => Infinity.
 This much we know.
 Therefore any property that allows for a sub-exponential prediction (e.g., a hidden fractal structure, a new scaling law) is almost certainly an emergent property that is only visible at these massive heights, or not.
 That is the quest.

-Team 1 is permanently blind to these emergent, high-N phenomena.
+Team 1 is "blind" to these emergent, high-N phenomena.
 Team 2 is the only one of that has a JWST lens powerful enough to see them, if there.

 The model operationalizes a novel dynamical framework by merging Renormalization Group (RG) flows with Graph Neural Networks (GNNs).
 See links on this repo README for the math [github.com/XORBKPT/Riemann-Hypothesis](https://github.com/XORBKPT/Riemann-Hypothesis/).